Johan Santana: 2013 season

-2014 season
+Later career

 On March 4, 2014, Santana signed a minor league contract with the Baltimore Orioles.
 The contract included an invitation to Major League spring training, and Santana was due to earn $3 million if he made the Major League roster.
 On June 6, Santana tore his Achilles tendon during an extended spring training start.
 He missed the rest of the 2014 MLB season.

-2015 season

 On February 26, 2015, Santana signed a minor league contract with the Toronto Blue Jays.
 The contract would have paid him $2.5 million if he made the 25-man roster, and it included bonuses for active days and games started.
 Santana started the season on the disabled list of the Triple-A Buffalo Bisons while rehabbing the shoulder muscles in his throwing arm.
 On June 27, Santana announced that he was ending his 2015 season due to a toe infection and planned to resume his comeback in 2016.